66-m/sorting-visualizer/README.md

 ## Downloading and running the Visualizer
 You can download the latest version of my Visualizer [here](inset link to release)
 * Option 1: Just download the [executable](insert link to exe) and run it
+* Option 2: Download the [prebuild JAR file](insert link to jar) and run it with

+        java -jar sorting-visualizer-1.3.1.jar

-* Option 2: Download via git and build the code [on your own](https://github.com/CompilerStuck/sorting-visualizer#how-to-build-the-code-for-yourself):
+* Option 3: Clone the repository via git and build the code [on your own](https://github.com/CompilerStuck/sorting-visualizer#how-to-build-the-code-for-yourself):

 ## How to build the Code for yourself
 ### Clone this repository: